 Complexity and uncertainty seem like huge obstacles to any decision making process.
 An additional obstacle is that managers are human beings with their own interests, concerns and fears.
-So, every decision maker has to assess the odds for the organization and also for their own safety.
-This leads to extra care in deciding to go for any bold move, even ones with lots to gain and much less to lose.
+So, every decision maker has to assess the odds for the organization and also for his/her own safety.
+This leads to extra care in deciding to go for any bold move, even those with lots to gain and much less to lose.

 Another key recognition is:

 The same deal/opportunity could be sometimes great and at other times disastrous, depending on what else the organization is already committed to do.

 There are two reasons why the same deal could lead to very different impacts on the organization.
 One is that the new deal could impact existing business, for instance, by agreeing to a low price for a specific deal, existing clients might demand lower price for them as well.
 Another example is when the new deal compromises the image of the organization in the market.
 The other reason is that the additional deal might exhaust the capacity of certain resources or materials.
 This could harm performance in the eyes of customers.

 Our book uses fictional stories to demonstrate both the difficulties with current practices and the way to deal with problems without just closing the eyes to reality.
 The easily applicable generic logic is presented and demonstrated through various non-trivial cases.

 We’d be glad to be involved with discussions on the problems and suggested solutions offered by the book.
 We’ll do our best to keep open mind to any reservation that might come.